top of page

 • Vitamin D – Often called the “sunshine vitamin,” it plays a key role in brain function and mood regulation.
 Low levels are common in individuals with limited sun exposure, and supplementation can help support mental clarity and overall nervous system health.

 • Zinc – Important for neurotransmitter function and immune health, zinc is found in oysters, meat, seeds, and legumes.
-Adequate zinc intake can help regulate mood and support the body’s ability to respond to stress.
+Adequate zinc intake can help regulate mood and support the body’s stress response.

 • L-Theanine – An amino acid found in green tea, L-theanine promotes calm and relaxation without causing drowsiness.
 It can help counteract the effects of stress and support focus, making it a gentle tool for nervous system regulation.